php/phd/README.md

 ```

 By default, PhD uses the source code highlighter that is built into PHP
-itself.
-It is only able to highlight PHP code and nothing else.
+itself which is only able to highlight PHP code.

 If your documentation contains other types of source code or markup,
 like XML, HTML, Javascript or any other language, you should try the